 - 1. Students are encouraged to identify individual learning needs that may be met in this course.
 Please talk with the teacher to see how this might be accomplished. - 2.
-During the first class, the evaluation methods will be discussed and the percentage of marks assigned to each will be identified. - 3.
-The reference readings (except those from required booklets) are on reserve in the library.
-The material will be on two day loan. - 4.
-All the readings do not have to be read by every student.
+During the first class, the evaluation methods will be discussed and the percentage of marks assigned to each will be identified. - The reference readings (except those from required booklets) are on reserve in the library.
+The material will be on two day loan.

+- 4. All the readings do not have to be read by every student.
 Reading groups should be formed so that readings are distributed among the members.
-Reading groups should have a maximum of four members to ease working relationships and communication between members.

-5. Students will participate in a verbal review of the course at midterm and a written review at the end of the term.
+Reading groups should have a maximum of four members to ease working relationships and communication between members. - 5.
+Students will participate in a verbal review of the course at midterm and a written review at the end of the term.
 This review will include a discussion of teaching methods, resources, and course structure.
 The midterm review is aimed at meeting the needs of the students currently taking the course.
-The end of term review is aimed at modifying the course for the next class.
+The end of term review is aimed at modifying the course for the next class. - 6.
+Unforeseeable circumstances may necessitate the alteration of course content, sequencing, timing or evaluation.
+As much as is possible, students will be given adequate notice of such changes.